 My walk was 3 weeks ago, and Trish and I loved every minute of it.
 Now it’s high time for me to properly acknowledge the beautiful outpouring of support you showed me.
 Your generosity helped me raise $14,525.
-Altogether, the 2,000+ Susan G. Komen San Diego 3-Day walkers raised more than $6.3 million!
+Altogether, the 2,000 Susan G. Komen San Diego 3-Day participants raised more than $5.7 million!

-Over the past 16 years and 170 events, the Komen 3-Day has raised more than $848 million—which Komen has used to save lives and make huge strides in breast cancer research.
-In 2016, Susan G. Komen® set a Bold Goal to reduce the current number of breast cancer deaths by 50 percent in the U.S. by 2026.
-The funds raised have helped Susan G. Komen®‘s mission to save lives from breast cancer, by investing more than $956 million in breakthrough research and more than $2.1 billion to support people and communities most at risk through programs to provide access to screening, treatment assistance, patient navigation and education.
+The funds raised have helped Susan G. Komen®‘s mission to save lives from breast cancer, by investing more than $1 billion in breakthrough research and more than $2.3 billion to support people and communities most at risk through programs to provide access to screening, treatment assistance, patient navigation and education.
 So please know that your money is going directly to the people who will benefit from it most.

 In my 3rd year of walking, there were 3 things that made it different than the others: 1.
 I raised more money than ever.
 I even exceeded my goal by more than $1K!

 2. You have always been wonderfully supportive of my endeavor, but this year I felt an exceptional amount of love with every donation.
 It’s not easy to ask people to donate, especially year after year.
 In fact, it can be downright awkward.
 But I had so many new donors this year.
 And so many contributions came with encouraging messages thanking me for walking—I can’t tell you how wonderful it made me feel!